ernesto-04/SpringBootExercise/README.md

 In case you have a different Java version installed, and installing this particular version might disrupt your current setup, consider using https://sdkman.io/ or other package manager for a more convenient switch.

 ### Create listings
-Time to add some data into the listing service!

 ```bash
 curl localhost:8081/listings -XPOST \